florian-beetz/bachelor-thesis/thesis.md

 ![Approach of modularizing an application with +JPMS](images/approach_mod.svg){#fig:approach_mod}

-First a component was chosen and an empty module was created for it.
+First, a component was chosen and an empty module was created for it.
 Then the dependencies were added according to the planned architecture.
 Then the packages where the component resides in was moved to the new module.
 In order to find missing dependencies, the new module was repeatedly compiled.
 By analyzing the